 In this course we study all things astronomical, from the life and death of stars to the evolution of the universe, from the solar system to the history of astronomy.
 Students conduct semester-long projects of their own choosing in consultation with the instructor.
 In the past, students have observed variable stars, sunspots, the moons of Jupiter, and the setting position of the sun.
 In the weekly observing sessions, students locate objects discussed in lectures using the Robert C. Ayer double-domed observatory that is equipped with permanently mounted 9- and 12-inch reflecting telescopes as well as several portable telescopes.
 Students also take pictures of celestial objects using the special cameras provided.

 Molecular Genetics 1

 This course educates students about the science and technology of the field of molecular genetics.
 Students briefly review the basic structure and function of DNA.
 For the first half of the semester students will isolate, amplify and sequence their TASR38 gene.
 Students will determine their haplotype and correlate it with their ability to taste a bitter tasting chemical.
 Students then complete a set of cloning and sequencing protocols of a plant housekeeping gene.
 After completion of these protocols, students will have the fundamental skills necessary to clone and sequence a gene in the laboratory.
+Our second major topic will be synthetic biology.
+Students will work with various assembly techniques to build genetic devices.
 Skills developed in the course include nucleic acid extraction, performance and analysis of nested polymerase chain reaction (PCR), electrophoresis, size exclusion chromatography, DNA ligation and bacterial transformation, microbial culturing, and sequencing and bioinformatics.
 The majority of the work in this class is laboratory-based.
 (Prerequisite: A course in biology.)

 Cosmology and Modern Physics